List§

 list.remove(3);

-return result;
+return result;#any§

 .any(f: T → Boolean|Varying[Boolean]): Varying[Boolean]

-which takes a list element and returns either a Boolean
+Given a function f which takes a list element and returns either a Boolean

-, the result of #any
+f, the result of #any is true.

-This is accomplished under the covers by calling .flatMap(…).includes(true)
+This is accomplished under the covers by calling .flatMap(…).includes(true),

-is managed, so calling #any
+but the resulting Varying is managed, so calling #any does not directly cause

-any work to be done; only while the Varying
+any work to be done; only while the Varying is observed in some way does work

 happen.